Artillery demonstration at Fredericksburg

 The Opportunity

 We have the opportunity to save seven and a half acres of twice-hallowed ground.
-The tract is entirely inside the authorized boundary of the Fredericksburg and Spotsylvania National Military Park.
+The tract is entirely surrounded by the Fredericksburg and Spotsylvania National Military Park.
 Yet it is now unprotected and features several 20th century structures.

 It has major significance in the two battles of Fredericksburg – it's the site of artillery positions, observation areas, and command posts.
 It’s only a short walk from Lee’s Headquarters.